If you live in a geographic area where ticks thrive, then you know very well how much of a nuisance ticks can be.

 Consult a Pest Control Professional

-If other pests, like rodents, skunks, or squirrels, are visiting your yard a lot, they may be attracting ticks.
+If other pests, like rodents, skunks, or squirrels, are visiting your yard, they may attract ticks.

 What To Do If You Find a Tick